Activities in Connemara

 Kayaking,Windsurfing, Kitesurfing, Surfing and Scuba diving

 Choughs nest in the church tower in Roundstone, and on nearby Errisbeg mountain.
 Ravens, Kestrels and Herons near the cottage.
 There are Merlin, Sparrow Hawks, and Peregrines, and numerous waders, while at sea Gannets, Shearwaters, Puffins Guillemots and Razorbills.
 A relatively new addition is the Egret which is a completely white, miniature Heron.
-White Tailed Sea Eagles have been re introduced and may occasionally be seen over Lough Inagh.
+White Tailed Sea Eagles can be seen, since they were reintroduced a few years back.

 Deep sea, shore and game fishing